axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/components/additional-components.rst

       </ui:composition>

    .. note::
-      You must place your css file in a ``<h:outputStylesheet />`` below the component to override defined styles.
+      You have to place your css file in a ``<h:outputStylesheet />`` below the component to override defined styles.

 2. Within this file you can override default css variables of components.
 For example, the \--process-history-description-text-color: